North Dakota Badlands Horse

 Networking - NDBH connects with owners and interested wild horse followers, providing opportunities to network, trade training tips, share pictures and stories, get together, encourage one another, and enjoy the comradely of getting to know other owners.
 If a horse does need to be re-homed, NDBH is able to assist both seller and buyer to see that the horse is safe, appropriate for the prospective buyer's family, and reaches its new home with all the needed traveling paperwork.

-Advocacy - Since December 12, 2022 when the NPS announced its options for a "livestock" plan that would remove all the horses or greatly reduce their numbers, NDBH has been actively digging to find and share peer-reviewed research that supports the horses as a native species in North America, as valuable to the ecology of the region, and having contributed to valuable genetic and contraceptive research.
-We have also found and shared compelling articles to show that the horses are historically, culturally, economically, and emotionally essential to the park and its visitors.
-NDHB takes part in campaigns to make elected officials and all people aware of the threat against wild horses and the need to protect them for the future.
+Advocacy - When in December of 2022, the NPS announced its options for a "livestock plan that would remove all the horses or greatly reduce their numbers, NDBH began actively digging to find and share peer-reviewed research that supported the horses as a native species in North America, as valuable to the ecology of the region, and having contributed to the valuable genetic and contraceptive research.
+We found and shared compelling articles to show that the horses are historically, culturally, economically, and emotionally essential to the park and its visitors.
+NDBH has taken part in campaigns to make elected officials and all people aware of the threat against wild horses and the need to protect them for the future.
+Since April of 2024 when the NPS decided to maintain a genetically healthy herd of horses in the park, we have again worked with park personnel toward that goal.
+We will always work to ensure that there will be a healthy reproductive herd of horses in the park in perpetuity.

 What We Are Not